 As much as they may love it, most people blacklist ice cream if they’re eating for a specific health goal.
 A pint is typically high in calories, sugars, and fat and light on beneficial nutrients such as fiber, vitamins, and minerals.
 In fact, some popular ice cream varieties contain over 30 grams of sugar per serving, and according to Levels data, ice cream causes an average of a 31 mg/dL glucose rise and low zone score of 5.6 (out of 10).

 Ice cream also causes a significant insulin response, partly because dairy appears to be an insulin secretagogue, which means it causes your body to release insulin independent of glucose.
-That means that some people can eat regular ice cream and not see a blood sugar spike since all that insulin shuttles the glucose out of the bloodstream quickly, but that doesn’t mean high-sugar ice creams are good for you—your body still has to deal with all that glucose.
+That means that some people can eat regular ice cream and not see a blood sugar spike since all that insulin shuttles the glucose out of the bloodstream quickly, but that doesn’t mean ice creams with added sugar are good for you—your body still has to deal with all that glucose.

 When selecting an ice cream that will have minimal effects on your blood glucose and metabolic health, but delivers the flavor experience you want, keep the following in mind: